PumaConcolor/hyprland-interactive-screenshot/README.md

 hyprland-interactive-screenshot is a simple bash script to take screenshot easly on Hyprland.
 It is a fork of [sway-interactive-screenshot](https://github.com/moverest/sway-interactive-screenshot).
 Just launch the script and it will ask you what you want to take a screenshot.

-## Install

-If you are using Archlinux, you can install hyprland-interactive-screenshot with the AUR package [`hyprland-interactive-screenshot`](https://aur.archlinux.org/packages/hyprland-interactive-screenshot) (e.g. `yay -S hyprland-interactive-screenshot`).

 ## Dependencies